 Again, speak to tech support at your battery manufacturer for true and valid info.

-Unknown to many that are not familiar with 12V batteries, a fully charged battery can read anywhere from 12.6V to 13.8V or more.
-Chargers output more than 12.0V.
+Unknown to many that are not familiar with 12V batteries, a fully charged battery can read anywhere from 12.6V to 13.8V.
+Perhaps even more?
+12V Chargers output more than 12.0V.

 Many people that want longer life out of their batteries are vigilant and never let them discharge below 60%.
-In generalities, for our price point, this holds true whether you are running off “Flooded” or “AGM”, deep cycles.
-12.0V is just about universal.
+In generalities, for our price point, this holds true whether you are running off “Flooded” or “AGM”.
+12.0V is close enough to be considered universal for both types.

-Those telling you that you can discharge them to 0-20%, etc. They are most likely leading you down the wrong path.
+Those telling you that you can discharge “Flooded or AGM” to 0-40%, etc. They are most likely leading you down the wrong path.
 Again, ask your manufacturer!

 While batteries will certainly continue to work beyond a 50% discharge, damage can start.
 You may not even realize it.